pingcap/tidb-dev-guide/src/understand-tidb/transaction_kv.md

 In TiDB the key space is splitted into different ranges or regions, each region is a raft group and its leader will be responsible for handling its key range related read/write requests.

-After the transaction command processing and there is no error reported, the generated transaction writes will be written into the raft log engine by the region leaders in `raftStore`(raftStore will be introduced in other documents in details).
+If the transaction command processing in the transaction scheduler is successful, the generated transaction writes will be written into the raft log engine by the region leaders in `raftStore`(raftStore will be introduced in other documents in details).
 The work flow is like this:

 ![raftStore](../img/raftStore.png)